Louisa Young: Career

 In 2011, she published My Dear, I Wanted to Tell You, a First World War novel shortlisted for the Costa Novel of the Year Award and the Wellcome Book Prize, which won the Galaxy Audiobook of the Year Award 2012, read by actor Dan Stevens and with music by Robert Lockhart.
 It was chosen for the Richard & Judy Book Club in 2012; nominated for the International Dublin Literary Award 2013, and was BBC Radio Four's Book at Bedtime in January 2012, read by Olivia Colman.
 It was the London Cityread choice for 2014 and has been sold in 15 languages.
 The Heroes' Welcome, a sequel, was published in the UK in 2014 and nominated for the Folio Prize that year.
 Devotion, the third book in the series, was published in June 2016.

 She has contributed to various anthologies, including I Am Heathcliff (ed.
 Kate Mosse), Underground; Tales for London (ed.
 Ann Bissell), A Love Letter to Europe (Coronet) and Of The Flesh (ed.
 Suzie Dorée).

-Young's memoir You Left Early: A True Story of Love and Alcohol (Borough Press, 2018), covers her relationship with Robert Lockhart and difficult issues of addiction, talent, love, class and death.
+Young's memoir You Left Early: A True Story of Love and Alcohol (Borough Press, 2018), covers her relationship with Robert Lockhart and addiction, talent, love, class and death.